New Visionary Chairman of the GameStop Board

 Cohen wrote in a letter that “My father showed me how building lifelong relationships with customers was far more valuable than optimizing for short-term profits.
 As we scaled Chewy, many advised us to slow down and raise prices.
 We disagreed.
 Key to our success was obsessing over customers and market leadership.
 Over the long term, customers and profits intersect.”

-It’s unheard of and even shocking for a large company these days to be willing to sacrifice short-term profits to go the extra mile and Amazon won’t even let their workers go to the bathroom on company time.
-Yet the human element is Ryan Cohen’s X-factor and he knows it as he said at Chewy’s IPO “Our customers realize that we truly care - we care about them, and we care about their pets, and we’re bringing a human element to e-commerce.”
+It’s unheard of, and even shocking for a large company these days to be willing to sacrifice short-term profits to go the extra mile (Amazon won’t even let their workers go to the bathroom on company time).
+Yet, the human element here is Ryan Cohen’s X-factor, and he knows it.
+As he said at Chewy’s IPO, “Our customers realize that we truly care - we care about them, and we care about their pets, and we’re bringing a human element to e-commerce.”

-Multiple people with first-hand knowledge of his strategy with GameStop said he plans to breathe life into the stores by investing in what customers want and improving how employees can serve them.
+Multiple people that have first-hand knowledge of his strategy with GameStop, have said he plans to breathe life into the stores by investing in what customers want, and improving how employees can serve them.